Eye Care

 Think about when your eyes hurt the most.
 It’s often the three to five days after a chemotherapy infusion when the concentration in your tears is the greatest.
 It can be worse if you wear contact lenses.
 The chemotherapy agents in your tears can soak into your contact lenses and be held on your cornea even longer, until you remove your lenses or change to new ones.
 That’s why many people on chemotherapy feel like their contact lenses are causing their eye pain and complain to the doctor about the lenses themselves.
 It may not be the lenses, but medication in your tears that are held by the lenses for several days during and after your treatment.

 Fortunately, it is rare that these agents cause lasting damage to your cornea.
 There are several ways to minimize the discomfort they cause your eyes, and the simplest is to dilute your tears with artificial tear eyedrops frequently during the days of your treatment and several days after your treatment.
 This can help wash away the toxic effect these medications can cause and allow your healthy corneal cells to recover.
 It may also be best to leave your contact lenses out when you start your treatment to avoid having them coated with the medication in your tears.
 This is mostly a problem with soft lenses as the hard lenses don’t hold the moisture.
 There are also prescription medications for your eyes that can reduce the inflammation and soreness while you are going through your treatment, and they are safe to use while on chemotherapy.
-Come see us at SureVision Eye Centers for cornea disease treatment in Creve Coeur, MO, and Alton, IL, if this sounds like a problem you are going through.
+Come see us at SureVision Eye Centers for cornea disease treatment if this sounds like a problem you are going through.

 Thanks!